spsreenath7/DataLAkeAPI/readme.md

 secret=mySecret

 ## Security and Authentication
-. . . .
-Give details of any autentication/security implemented in on the API.
-Indicate which routes are protected.

 In Users API, mongoose schema is enabled with pre configuration to encrypt the password using 'Bcrypt' and salting is done for the encrypted password.
 This pre config allows to protect the password when ever the user sign-up to the site.

 Using Users API whenever a user signup/login a jwt token is created and sent along with the response body.
 For further Activity and Privacy API calls this token must be passed.
 Here 'passport' a express middleware service is used to check the validity for the session based on the token passed.